Increasing the Economic Security of Washingtonians

 Living wage jobs – Higher wages allow individuals and families to better support themselves and their communities, as well as help reduce poverty, increase the purchasing power of workers, reduce housing instability, and reduce expenses for government programs.
 Employment support, training and education help people secure higher-paying jobs.

 Income supports – Many federal benefits not only reduce poverty, but also have a multiplier effect on the local economy.
 Programs such as the Earned Income Tax Credit and Supplemental Nutrition Assistance Program (SNAP) contribute directly and indirectly to family economic security and regional growth.
-The Internal Revenue Service estimates suggest that 20 percent of eligible taxpayers, do not claim EITC, leaving millions of dollars on the table.

 The programs and services listed below are a sample of statewide activities that focus both on providing the safety net assistance to families, as well as preventing the conditions which negatively affects their economic security.